We are Co-operators

 All things considered, our crop diversity allows us to employ a full three-year crop rotation.
 Once we grow a crop in a bed, we won't plant anything from the same family in that bed for three years.
 This helps to preserve the health of the soil, while breaking pest and disease cycles.

-We farm at Glen Valley Organic Farm, a certified organic farm.
+Both Earth Apple and Close to Home are certified organic farm businesses.
 We think the organic standards are an important benchmark for establishing agricultural practices that respect the soil and the environment.
-We are certified by the BC Association for Regenerative Agriculture.
+We are certified by the Pacific Agricultural Certification Society (PACS).

 In 2011, Glen Valley Organic Farm became one of the first farms in British Columbia to be recognized as Salmon Safe by the Pacific Salmon Foundation and the Fraser Basin Council.
 This means that we employ practices that protect Pacific salmon habitat.